 Academic Prospects

 If continuing education is part of your career equation, research potential colleges, universities, or online courses.
 Look into their programs, faculty, and post-graduation employment statistics.
 This step will help you foresee the potential return on your educational investment.
+If you’re considering extending your education through online platforms, Datacamp’s Python course offers a great opportunity to build valuable skills relevant to today’s data-driven career paths.
+It enables you to learn programming and analytical techniques used in various industries.
 And, if you need help choosing a career path that matches your skills and interests, don’t be afraid to consult career counselors or academic advisors.
 Not only can they guide you through the decision-making process, but they can also provide valuable resources and contacts.

 Informational Interviews